natebosch/dartdeps/README.md

 xnoremap <leader>dr !dartdeps --from=% replace<cr>
 ```

-Use `<leadr>dl` then type the name of a package and hit `<enter>` to insert the
+Use `<leadr>dl` or `<leader>dp` then type the name of a package and hit
-local path pub constraint for that package below the cursor.
+`<enter>` to insert a local path constraint, or a pub carrot constraint for that
+package below the cursor.
+Use `<leader>dg` then type the name of a package, and
+optionally a git ref, and hit `<enter>` to insert a git constraint for that
+package below the cursor.

 Use `<leader>dr` to pipe the current line through `dartdeps replace` from normal
 mode, or from visual mode.
 When used in visual mode with multiple lines selected